lisamarierunfola/lisamarierunfola/podcast.markdown

         <div class="cursive">Being Said</div>

         <p class="lead">
-            A podcast that isn't afriad to go there.
+            A podcast that isn't afraid to go there.
         </p>
     </main>